Algogator/gsoc-2018/README.md

    We wanted to integrate Happiness Packets into the Fedora ecosystem to make it easier for Fedora contributors to submit Happiness Packets.
 One way we would do this is to allow users to login with their FAS (Fedora Accounts System) IDs and create a new Fedora badge to reward contributors who send a Happiness Packet.

    During community bonding period I did some reading up on Django, not a lot of Fedora projects use Django (Flask seems to be the standard), and attended the weekly CommOps meeting.
 I was rushed for the first evaluation but made all the contributions in time luckily.
-When we made the proposal, I was adviced to not bite off more than I could chew and to leave some buffer days for "unexpected events", which I'm glad I did.
+When we made the proposal, I was advised to not bite off more than I could chew and to leave some buffer days for "unexpected events", which I'm glad I did.

    The second half of GSoC, went a bit more smoothly, I kind of knew what to expect now and how to better organize my time, .

    Spent the final weeks mostly deploying everything to production and catching up on tickets, writing reports, running to Houston for the VISA and usability testing at FLOCK where we did 1 on 1 interviews with attendees.
-We gathered feadback on what can be improved before launch at Fedora Appreciation Week.
+We gathered feedback on what can be improved before launch at Fedora Appreciation Week.

    What worked well: